cBioPortal/cbioportal/docs/System-Requirements.md

 # Hardware and Software Requirements

 This page describes various system software required to run the cBioPortal.
+Note that one can also run cBioPortal using [Docker](Docker-Prerequisites.md), which is considerably easier.

 ## Hardware

 Hardware requirements will vary depending on the volume of users you anticipate will access your cBioPortal instance.
-As a guideline, we run [cbioportal.org](https://www.cbioportal.org) on an Intel Xeon 2.60GHz/8-core processor with 192GB of RAM.
+As a guideline, we run [cbioportal.org](https://www.cbioportal.org) on an AWS r5.xlarge instance with 32 GB and 4 vCPUs.
 Minimally, 2GB of RAM is needed to run a cBioPortal instance.
 The public database consumes ~50 GB of disk space.
 If you do not plan to import public studies, depending on the size of your private data, 10GB of disk space may be sufficient.

 ## MySQL